 Have you been buying your stock of Yogurt from market?
 How about making some easily at home!
 Wow, did I scare you already?
-I know many of you have had a terrible experience in the past with making yogurt at home.
-But let me tell you some of the things which might go wrong and ruin your yogurt making experience.
+I know many of you have had a terrible experience in the past with making this at home.
+But let me tell you some of the things which might go wrong and ruin your experience.
 So, basically this isn’t a recipe post but more of a discussion post where we will be listing out the tricks of making perfect homemade yogurt.

 How To Make Homemade Yogurt?

 If you come to think of it, how difficult it could be turning your milk into yogurt!
 Well, let me tell you, it isn’t at all.
 To get the desirable result, all we have to do is to take care of some basic points and you will get yourself whey-free Greek yogurt.

 - First and foremost, use good quality milk with high fat content level.
 The more the fat content in the milk, the thicker the yogurt will turn out to be.